syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![WPF scheduler FirstDayOfWeek](GettingStarted_images/change-first-day.png)

 ## Show busy indicator
 The Scheduler supports to show the busy indicator by using the [ShowBusyIndicator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_ShowBusyIndicator) property.
-The default value is set to false, If the value will be set to `true` then the busy indicator will be load on view or visible date changed.
+The default value is set to false, if the value is set to `true` then the busy indicator will be loaded on view or visible date changed.

 {% tabs %}
 {% highlight xaml %}